mgt-corp/cashbetcoin/doc/spec.md

 decrease the locked value or shorten the expiration time of a lock associated with that operator.

-7.2 Employees may use the decreaseLock function on all locks which are not associated with any operator (empty operatorId).
+7.2 Employees of operatorId 0 may use the decreaseLock function on all locks which are not associated with any operator (empty operatorId).

 7.3 Employees may use the setAssociation function to change the operatorId and playerId of any association which matches their